jesseniagonzalezv/Application-of-Semantic-Segmentation-with-Few-Labels-in-the-Detection-of-Water-Bodies/README.md

 # Application of Semantic Segmentation with Few Labels in the Detection of Water Bodies from Perusat-1 Satellite’s Images
 Dataset: Perusat

+ First, we explore the application of a U-Net model and then a transfer knowledge-based model (train_paral.py).
 How to run
 ----------
 The dataset is organized in the folloing way::